 WHAT TYPE OF ANESTHESIA IS USED?

-The majority of dental implants and bone grafting can be performed in the office under comfortable intravenous sedation.
+The majority of dental implants and bone grafting can be performed in the office under comfortable, intravenous sedation.

 WHAT TYPE OF PROSTHESES ARE AVAILABLE?

 A single prosthesis (crown) is used to replace one missing tooth- each prosthetic tooth attaches to its own dental implant.
-A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three dental implants.
+A partial prosthesis (fixed bridge) can replace two or more teeth, and may require only two or three dental implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed bridges and screw in dentures are permanent and removable only by the dentist.
 The number of dental implants varies depending upon which type of complete prosthesis is recommended.

 WHO PERFORMS THE DENTAL IMPLANT PLACEMENT?

 Many times there is confusion on who places implants, as anyone can legally place an implant.
 We believe ideally dental implants should be a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
-While your oral surgeon performs the actual dental implant surgery in Cleveland TN, initial tooth extractions and bone grafting when necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+While your oral surgeon performs the actual dental implant surgery in Cleveland TN, and initial tooth extractions and bone grafting when necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.
 Under most circumstances, dental implant surgery is performed in the surgeon’s office.

-WHY SELECT DENTAL IMPLANTS?
+WHY CHOOSE DENTAL IMPLANTS?